dojot/docs/source/user_guide.rst

     starting dojot (by running commands like ``ps aux | grep mosquitto``).

-The dojot compatible format for messages sent by devices is a simple key-value JSON, such as:
+The default message format used by dojot is a simple key-value JSON (you could translate any message format to this scheme using flows, though), such as:

 .. code-block:: json